ratneshsinghparihar/Node-Data/README.md

 ## RealTime server using websockets
-Node-Data supports real time communication to server using websockets. first step is to tell server.js/app.js to create a socket server like below
+Node-Data supports real time communication to server using websockets. first step is to tell server.js/app.js to create a socket server like below . passing httpserver(express server or node native http server) (server like below) object in Main will turn the current http-server into socket server.
 ```typescript
 Main(Config, securityConfig, __dirname, data.entityServiceInst, seqData.sequelizeService,server);
 ```